-He served as president for only one term from 63-66 alongside vice president Thomas Jefferson.
+He served as president for only one term, from 1797-1801, alongside vice president Thomas Jefferson.
 After his time in office, Adams lived a long retirement before dying from old age in 1826.

 Born in 1743, Jefferson was 57 when he was first elected and inaugurated in 1801.

 He died of fever in 1826, just hours before his predecessor would also pass away.